Finding Free Drug Rehab Centers Near Me

 To receive low-cost or free rehab for drug or alcohol addiction at a state-funded rehab, you may need to meet specific state and local government criteria.
 Upon admission, you may be asked to provide information and documentation about:3

 - Residency within the state where you are seeking treatment.

-Long wait lists are common.5,6 It can take weeks or even months to get into a program.5,6 Unfortunately, the longer a person waits to get into a treatment program, the greater the likelihood that they will drop out before being admitted.5
+Long wait lists may also be common.5,6 Some programs may take weeks or even months to get into.5,6 Unfortunately, the longer a person waits to get into a treatment program, the greater the likelihood that they will drop out before being admitted, so it’s important to get help as soon as possible if you think you may be struggling with substance misuse.5

 Additional Addiction Treatment Options

 If you are not able to find state-funded or other free drug rehab programs, consider the following options:

 - If you have insurance, it may cover some or all the cost of treatment.

 - Scholarships from grants or charitable donations may help pay for a portion of treatment.

 - Local non-profit programs may offer treatment on a sliding scale, meaning the cost is based on what you can afford to pay.

 - Research studies or clinical trials may offer evidence-based or experimental treatment at no cost to you if you are eligible to enroll and there is a study or trial in your area.